 Land Use Policies Applicable to All Land Uses 9.
 Renewable energy generation facilities, such as solar, geothermal, or wind, should be sited and designed to minimize detrimental impacts to neighboring properties, uses, and roadways.
-In the interest of addressing impacts upon neighboring properties, uses, and roadways staff has sought a wide array of surveys and studies of the subject property, collected citizen concerns and comments, engaged in numerous reviews of the proposal in concert with a variety of State and local agencies with oversight and tasked with protecting the public health, safety and welfare all in the interest of minimizing potential detrimental impacts of the project.
-Staff believes the project will be in compliance with County impact mitigation policy through compliance with staff recommended special use conditions, compliance with Federal, State (example VDOT road requirements) and County regulations, and the project Generalized Development Plan that has been revised throughout the review process in an effort to reduce potential impacts.
+Compliance with special use conditions as proposed by staff would be necessary to show impacts mitigation consistency.
+In the interest of addressing impacts upon neighboring properties, uses, and roadways staff has sought a wide array of surveys and studies of the subject property, engaged in numerous reviews of the proposal in concert with a variety of State and local agencies with oversight and tasked with protecting the public health, safety and welfare all in the interest of minimizing potential detrimental impacts of the project.
+Staff believes the project will be in compliance with County impact mitigation policy only through compliance with staff recommended special use conditions, compliance with Federal, State (example VDOT road requirements) and County regulations, and the project Generalized Development Plan.
 Project conditions have been identified and recommended to address project impacts and mitigate potential issues that could arise related to the proposal.